On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Goodness-of-fit via divisible statistics

 \emph{\textbf{Example IV (continued).}} Consider the $\widehat{\text{KS}}$ statistics given by the maxima of the cumulative sums of the summands of the divisible statistics in \eqref{eqn:linear_stat} and \eqref{eqn:vgparallel_spectrum}, i.e.,

 and

-with $y_t\in \{x_1,\dots,x_K\}$ and $\theta$ estimated via MLE.
-Under the same setup described in Section \ref{sec:linear}, such statistics have power $16.47\%$ and $15.44\%$, respectively -- approximately a $2\%$ power increase compared to \eqref{eqn:linear_stat} and \eqref{eqn:vgparallel_spectrum}.
+with $\{x_1,\dots,x_K\}$ linearly ordered, $y_t\in \{x_1,\dots,x_K\}$, and $\theta$ estimated via MLE.
+Under the same setup described in Section \ref{sec:linear}, such statistics have power $16.47\%$ and $15.44\%$, respectively -- the power increases compared to \eqref{eqn:linear_stat} and \eqref{eqn:vgparallel_spectrum}.
 However, we should not expect this result to be true in general.
-Specifically, a test based on functionals of the partial sums process should be preferred to a test based on a single divisible statistic -- such as $\vthetahat(\gthetahat^{\parallela})$ -- because the latter does not satisfy Definition \ref{def:gof_propetry}.
+Specifically, a test based on functionals of the partial sums process should be preferred to a test based on a single divisible statistic if we want a single test that can detect many different alternatives.
 Nevertheless, it is possible that, for some alternatives, a single divisible statistic may exhibit higher power than functionals of the partial sums process.